dakhilakrishna/IDOR/README.md

 In the case of Javascript, which is what we have demonstrated GET method file.

+INSTRUCTIONS:

+1. Instructions on the installation of BurpSuite are listed in "BurpSuite Installation".
-Using BURPSUITE, we capture the requests made from the client-side and make the necessary changes.
+2. Using BURPSUITE, we capture the requests made from the client-side and make the necessary changes.
 This is explained in the file "IDOR - Exploitation Demo"
+3. The reason behind this vulnerability is explained under "GET method"
+4. The exploitation is patched using certain proposed methods of which one of them is explained under "Patchwork"